cloudio-project/cloudio-endpoint-java/documentation/intro-elements.rst

 * a set of sensors and/or actuators either directly integrated in the endpoint device or connected by some (local) networking technology like Zigbee for example.

+It needs a SSL certificate to communicate with cloud.iO (MQTT protocol).
+The definitions (interfaces, pre-processing steps, ...) are stored in CloudiO, but the implementation is done on back-end solutions, depending on the type of endpoint.

 An endpoint does:

 * publish his complete data model (including current values) when connecting to the cloud.